During the winter season, the park offers tours of the hidden nuclear missile base

 The Nike base was built in response to the 1962 Cuban Missile Crisis – the closest the US ever came to a nuclear conflict with the Soviet Union.
 It remained in operation until 1979 and today it is listed on the U.S. Register of Historic Places.
 The Everglades base was one of four Nike bases in South Florida, each with 18 Hercules missiles ready to intercept a Soviet attack from Cuba,

-Since tours began at the Nike base, the park has been “overwhelmed by interest,” according to Ranger Leon Howell.
+Since tours began at the Nike base, the park has been “overwhelmed by interest,” according to Ranger Leon Howell, who recently retired from the park service.

 Nike missile site in Everglades takes you back to the ’60s

-Our highly effective tour led by master storyteller Howell begins by evoking the era.
+The highly effective tour led by storytelling ranger begins by evoking the era.
 When this base was built, Bob Dylan was singing A Hard Rain’s A-Gonna Fall and the daily weather report included information on radiation levels in the atmosphere (because of all the nuclear testing being done.)
 People were building fallout shelters in their backyards.

-“And we were doing duck-and-cover drills in school – as though that was going to help,” Howell said.
+“And we were doing duck-and-cover drills in school – as though that was going to help,” Ranger Howell said on his tour.
 I remember it well: Nuclear war seemed very possible, some thought inevitable.

 Nike base little changed from its heyday